gdalle/DifferentiationInterface.jl/README.md

 ## Compatibility

-We support some of the first order backends defined by [ADTypes.jl](https://github.com/SciML/ADTypes.jl):
+We support some of the backends defined by [ADTypes.jl](https://github.com/SciML/ADTypes.jl):

 | Backend                                                                         | Object                                                       |
 | :------------------------------------------------------------------------------ | :----------------------------------------------------------- |